 For my holiday I always like to do a combination of beach, shopping, food, activities, nature and culture.
 In San Agustín you can at least do tree at the same time; activities, nature and culture.
 I noticed that I didn’t see that many tourist here, compared to Salento for example, but to admit it has its special charm and beauty.
-See below my inspirations for you why you should visit San Agustín!
+In this travel blog my inspirations, tips and information for you why you should visit San Agustín, Colombia South America!

 The distance from Bogotá to San Agustín in the Huile department is over 500 km, but through the mountains it’s quite a journey.
 You can fly, but you still have to travel a significant distance with the bus, because San Agustín doesn’t have an own airport.
 I had chosen to save some time and travel by night, spent the day in Bogotá and had cheap accommodation for the night; the bus.
 Back home I already booked the bus ride online via Redbus.

 I treated myself to the luxury first class seat in the bottom of the night bus COOMOTOR Navette XL bus for 87.000 COP.
 The normal ticket is 75.000 COP, but for that couple of COP more you get a lot more comfort.
 I left Bogotá at around 22:00 PM and I arrived in San Agustín, behind schedule at 9:30 AM, indeed a long journey, but still remember the moment of waking up in the mountains with a picture perfect view!

 Tip: Take some melatonin/sleeping pills before you go to sleep, use earplugs and a mask to cover your eyes, the blankets are provided.
 Sleep well!!

 Accommodation in San Agustín, Colombia

 I chose not to stay in the city center of San Agustín but preferred the nature, quiet and the views over he hills, after my city live in Bogotá.
 I slept at the recommendable Finca El Cielo.
 The view from my bamboo room was amazing.